-Number and percent of subjects.
+&lt;sup>2Number and percent of subjects.
 Subjects are counted only once within each category.

 The incidence of overall non-serious adverse events was significantly higher in the OPTIMIZER subject cohort of the FIX-HF-5C2 study than for the control group of the FIX-HF-5C study.
 It was not significantly greater than the incidence on non-serious adverse events in the OPTIMIZER group for the FIX-HF-5C study.
 The higher rate between the FIX-HF-5C2 OPTIMIZER subjects and subjects in the control group for FIX-HF-5C can be attributed to differences in general medical events and localized infection.
 General medical events include a wide range of adverse events such as sore throats to more serious events like cholelithiasis.
 Clinically, it is difficult to interpret the meaning of any differences in general medical events.
-Only 1 of the 5 non-serious localized infection rate was not high to begin with and was not significantly different between the OPTIMIZER subjects for the FIX-HF-5C2 study and the OPTIMIZER subjects for the FIX-HF-5C2 study.
+Only 1 of the 5 non-serious localized infections was device related (IPG pocket).
+The important point is that the localized infection rate was not high to begin with and was not significantly different between the OPTIMIZER subjects for the FIX-HF-5C2 study and the OPTIMIZER subjects for the FIX-HF-5C study.